lodewijkvankeizerswaard/ANP4NLG/README.md

 - (VELI) We still have to come up with a sample method for our ANP/NP architecture.
 - (VELI) Metrics: given the time frame we feel like we can at least achieve implementing the perplexity metrics from the paper to use as metric.
 - Exploration methods. (only attentive vs non attentive) want to alter what? hyperparameters?
+- We are going to work with a smaller dataset than the original one.
+We were using wikitext 103 and are going to switch to a "huggingface" preprocessed version of wikipedia articles dataset?
 - Thing we still need to do: half of the points are context and half of the points become target.
 It works, but we cannot do this, because if we sample from this, then we need to create our own context and target sets.
 MAKE A SAMPLE FUNCTION??
 - Do we need to make a anonymous GitHub repository when we upload the report?
 - -------------------------------------------------------------------------------------------------------------------